krashanoff/whoami/_posts/2021-09-24-exploring-bsd.md

 The community for OpenBSD is [dwarfed](https://distrowatch.com/table.php?distribution=freebsd) compared to [FreeBSD](https://www.freebsd.org/) or any Linux flavor.
 I'd compare it in size to something like [BunsenLabs Linux](https://www.bunsenlabs.org/).
-I would have had no problem with this had the community been more friendly.

-OpenBSD's community has a reputation of being *exceedingly* unyielding.
+Unlike BunsenLabs, though, OpenBSD's community has a reputation of being *exceedingly* unyielding.
 A large part of this could be attributed to the personality of its leader, who, by Linus' account, is ["difficult"](https://www.forbes.com/2005/06/16/linux-bsd-unix-cz_dl_0616theo.html).